 In these cases you need to monitor and analyze the network traffic first in order to decide what to do next.
 Luckily, there are several options for redirecting and intercepting network communication:

 Route the traffic through the host machine.
-You can set up your Mac/PC as the network gateway, e.g. by using the built-in Internet Sharing facilities of your operating system.
-You can then use Wireshark to sniff any Internet-bound traffic from the mobile device;
+You can set up your machine as the network gateway, e.g. by using the built-in Internet Sharing facilities of your operating system.
+You can then use Wireshark to sniff any traffic from the mobile device;

 On a rooted device, you can use hooking or code injection to intercept network-related API calls (e.g. HTTP requests) and dump or even manipulate the arguments of these calls.
 This eliminates the need to inspect the actual network data.
 We'll talk in more detail about these techniques in the "Reverse Engineering and Tampering" chapters;

-On iOS, you can create a "Remote Virtual Interface" instead.
+On macOS, you can create a "Remote Virtual Interface" for sniffing all traffic on an iOS device.
 We'll describe this method in the chapter "Basic Security Testing on iOS".

 For a full dynamic analysis of a mobile app, all network traffic should be intercepted.
 To be able to intercept the messages several steps should be considered for preparation.